PLAB: Why Guidelines are Important

 Guidelines are clinical pathways that include recommendations on how to best optimize patient care and are based upon a systematic review of the evidence available.
 In the UK, the major body which publishes guidelines is called NICE.
 Other bodies that publish guidelines include the Royal Colleges and British Thoracic Society.

 Guidelines underpin how we investigate and manage patients in the UK.
 They are a trustworthy source to turn to when deciding upon the best way to approach patient care.
 To understand the importance of guidelines for the PLAB, let’s look at this quote from the GMC regarding the examination:

 “The exam tests your ability to apply your knowledge for the care of patients.
 It doesn’t test how well you can remember and recite facts.
 Questions relate to current best practice in the UK, and equipment routinely available in UK hospitals.
 You’ll need to answer the questions in relation to published evidence and not according to your local arrangements.”

-In a nutshell, this means that you should answer the questions according to best practice in the United Kingdom.
-It just so happens, that clinical guidelines are based upon best practice!
-What better resource to turn to?
+This means that you should answer the questions according to best practices in the United Kingdom.
+It just so happens, that clinical guidelines are based upon current best practice.

 Guidelines in Action

 Imagine that you are confronted with the following question during your PLAB 1 examination:

 An 18-year-old woman thinks she is overweight and has a mildly depressed mood.
 For the last 18 months, she has reduced her food intake and has been exercising for two hours each day.
 Her body mass index is 15.5 kg/m2 and her blood pressure is 90/60 mmHg.

 - Refer to dietician